Skip to main content

 These folk can become afflicted with a deadly condition known as GAS (Gear Acquisition Syndrome).
 They are often minded to buy the priciest model of their respective instrument, before suffering from almost instant buyer’s remorse.

 You can find this type of buyer at music shops, buying their fourth electronic mandolin “just in case”.
-You may also see this individual stroking their chin at a local music establishment, telling a band who are busy sound-checking that “yeah, I play a bit”.
+You may also see this individual stroking their chin at a local music establishment, telling a band who are busy sound-checking that “Yeah, I play a bit”.

 Now, while we obviously would be happy to sell our pInstruments to all types of customers, our instruments are not the most expensive.